ericcornelissen/ades/RULES.md

 ## <a id="ADES104"></a> ADES104 - Expression in `sergeysova/jq-action` command

-When a workflow expression appears in the command  input of `sergeysova/jq-action` you can avoid any potential attack by extracting the expression into an environment variable and using the environment variable instead.
+When an expression appears in the command input of `sergeysova/jq-action` you can avoid any potential attack by extracting the expression into an environment variable and using the environment variable instead.